How to Create a Purchase Order in iDempiere for Retail

 Ensure the following configurations are completed before creating a Purchase Order in iDempiere:

-- Vendor master configuration (Business Partner with Vendor flag enabled)
+- Business Partner configured with the Vendor flag enabled.

-- UOM and UOM Conversion setup (if applicable)
+- UOM and UOM Conversion configured, if alternate purchase units are used.

 Business Rules